 With a balance transfer card, you can move your existing card debt over to a card that doesn’t charge interest for a set period of time.
 This means you can move your existing card payments off the table while you focus on taking care of yourself.

 Intro periods on balance transfer cards average around 15 months, but some can go even longer.
-The Citi Simplicity® Card and Citi® Diamond Preferred® Card are the current frontrunners when it comes to length, offering 21 months intro period on balance transfers.
+The Citi® Diamond Preferred® Card is one of the current frontrunners when it comes to length, with an intro period of 21 months on balance transfers.
 It then reverts to a variable 15.24% – 25.24% APR.

 Mind your intro period